 This example shows how to configure a Raw Socket TCP client for an asynchronous serial line.
 The IR1800 (router), serving as a Raw Socket client, initiates TCP sessions with a Raw Socket server and forwards packetized serial data to it.
 The router collects streams of serial data in its buffer; when it accumulates 827 bytes in its buffer, the router packetizes the data and forwards it to the Raw Socket server.
-If the router and the Raw Socket server do not exchange any data for 10 minutes, then the TCP session with the Raw Socket server.
+If the router and the Raw Socket server do not exchange any data for 10 minutes, then the TCP session with the Raw Socket server closes, and the router attempts to reestablish the session with the Raw Socket server.

 '''

 router# configure terminal

-router(config)# line 0/2/0
+router(config) # line 0/2/0

-router(config-line)# raw-socket tcp client 10.0.0.1 4000
+router(config-line) # raw-socket tcp client 10.0.0.1 4000

-router(config-line)# raw-socket packet-length 827
+router(config-line) # raw-socket packet-length 827

-router(config-line)# raw-socket tcp idle-timeout 10
+router(config-line) # raw-socket tcp idle-timeout 10

-router(config-line)# exit
+router(config-line) # exit

-router(config)#
+router(config) #

 '''